Deirdre Garvey - CEO of The Wheel

-I am active on my children’s Parents Association and on the school Board of Management.
+I am active on my children’s Parents Association, residents association and on the school Board of Management.
 Please feel free to contact me on email@example.com or (01) 454 8727.

 Gert Ackermann - Communications Manager

 I joined The Wheel as Communications Officer in May 2009.
-In my current role as Communications Mananger, I'm responsible for The Wheel's communications strategy, media relations and brand positioning.
-I am also involved in designing communications strategies for a range of programmes and services, and I deliver specialised training in Communications & Marketing.
+In my current role as Communications Mananger, I'm responsible for the organisation's communications strategy, media relations and brand positioning.
+I am also involved in developing communications strategies for a range of programmes and services, and I deliver specialised training in Communications & Marketing.

-I studied Political Science and Journalism before cutting my teeth in the worlds of journalism, publishing, publicity and digital marketing, both in Ireland and South Africa.
+I studied Political Science and Journalism before cutting my teeth in the worlds of journalism, book publishing, publicity and digital marketing, both in Ireland and South Africa.
 My areas of expertise include media relations, social media, publishing and strategic communications.

 Emily Bourke - Communications & Marketing Officer

 I joined the wheel as Communications and Marketing Officer in March 2020.
 My role here is to ensure delivery of our communications strategy, at the same time supporting the activities of other teams across the organisation.

 My professional background is a varied one, but centres around a love of words; alongside previous work in communications and marketing, I have managed a national children's literacy programme, tutored in English at Trinity College, edited journals, and mentored academic writing students.
 Alongside this, my volunteering experience includes time with Aware, Bodywhys, Suas Educational Development, and the Dublin Ghost Story Festival.